mozilla-b2g/gaia-email-libs-and-more/js/maildb.md

 ## Responsibilities ##

 Responsible for:
-- Caching (someday).
-We don't cache now.
+- Caching.
 Consumer code should *not* grow caching logic.
 - Events.
 All database manipulations result in synchronous notifications immediately following the completion of the actual IndexedDB request dispatching.